As COVID-19 vaccine mandates rise, religious exemptions grow

 Los Angeles Mayor Eric Garcetti had a warning for those seeking exemptions: “We will not tolerate the abuse of these exemptions by those who simply don’t want to get vaccinated.
 To anyone thinking about filing a disingenuous exemption request, I strongly urge that you reconsider.”

-In Washington state, approximately 60,000 state employees are subject to a mandate issued by Gov. Jay Inslee that they be fully vaccinated by Oct.
-18 or lose their job, unless they obtain a medical or religious exemption and receive an accommodation that allows them to remain employees.
+In Washington state, approximately 60,000 state employees are subject to a mandate issued by Gov. Jay Inslee that they be fully vaccinated by October 18 or lose their jobs, unless they obtain a medical or religious exemption and receive an accommodation that allows them to remain employees.

-As of Tuesday, more than 3,800 workers had requested religious exemptions.
-So far, 737 have been approved, but officials stressed that an exemption does not guarantee continued employment.

 Inslee spokeswoman Tara Lee said the process “may help distinguish between a sincerely held personal belief and a sincerely held religious belief.”